agni-datta/csLaTeX/cstufte/README.md

 - Works with the `article` class.
 The margin geometry is not designed for `book` or `beamer`.
 - Side-citations require a Biber-compatible bibliography setup (`biblatex` with `backend=biber`).
-- The `nicefonts` option requires the Baskervaldx and Biolinum font packages.
+- The `nicefonts` option requires the Baskervaldx, Biolinum, and Inconsolata font packages.
+- Do not load `amsthm` or `thmtools`. `cstufte` contains its own TeX Live 2026-compatible `ntheorem` setup.
 - Do not load any package that overrides `geometry` after `cstufte`: the margin layout will break.

 ### Usage